 The best life insurance company is different for everyone.
-It depends on where you live, what you’re looking for, what type of coverage you need, how much you can afford to pay, and much more.
+It depends on where you live, what you’re looking for, what type of coverage you need and how much you can afford to pay.
 Your best option is to shop around and evaluate multiple different providers to see which one meets all of your needs.

 How much does life insurance cost?

 The cost of life insurance varies based on a number of factors.
-Some of these factors include your age, your current health condition, the type of policy you have, the amount of coverage you have, where you live, and your credit score.
+Some of these factors include your age, your current health condition, the type of policy you have, the amount of coverage you have and where you live.
 Some companies, like Fidelity Life, allow you to get an instant rate estimate online by providing some basic information.